rowan/dotfiles/macOS.md

 - Viewing > List Preview: None, also tick 'Display unread messages with bold font' and 'Use Smart Addresses'
 - Composing > Send new messages from: rowan@hoku.nz

-Then...
+Then, setup keyboard shortcut for archive...

 - System Settings > Keyboard > Shortcuts
 - Add a new shortcut for Mail, Menu Title: "Archive", Keyboard Shortcur Cmd-Shift-A

-Then...
+Then, import old mail archives...

-- Import Trade Me + Xero mbox archives
+- Copy Trade Me + Xero mbox archives from the NAS: Backup/Email/
-(these are currently on the NAS: Backup/Email/)

-_TODO: ADD BETTER INSTRUCTIONS FOR THIS IMPORT_
+- File > Import mailboxs...
+- Choose 'Files in mbox format' and 'Continue'
+- Select copied folders

 10. Setup Calendar Preferences